Xevrac/docs/content/guides/avp2.md

 Now that everything is set up you can launch the game and go to the Multiplayer Internet, then Find games.

-Wait for the list to refresh and then look for our server called `Xevnet.AVP2 - AUS - https://xevnet.au` or look for others if you desire.
+Wait for the list to refresh and then look for our server called `Xevnet.AVP - https://xevnet.au` or look for others if you desire.

 Before joining a server you can click the Player tab you can set your in-game name and change your character / class.
 Pay attention to the class weapons / abilities that each character has.
 You can change your character / class in game with F1 if you change your mind later.